djolertrk/llvm-di-checker/README.md

        $ $PATH_TO_DI_CHECKER_BUILD/di-checker.py ~/gdb-report-bugs.json gdb-report-bugs.html
 5) Please take a look at the example of the ``gdb-report-bugs.html`` at: https://djolertrk.github.io/di-checker-html-report-example/

-6) A particular case could be examined by using the ``-fenable-di-checker`` option only on the file where the bug occured (so we can see what is the instruction(s) that caused the problem)
+6) A particular case could be examined by using the ``-fenable-di-checker`` option only on the file where the bug occured (so we can see the instruction(s) that caused the problem)

        $ clang -g -O2 -Wno-error -Xclang -fenable-di-checker   -I. -I../../gdb-source/gdb ... ../../gdb-source/gdb/p-valprint.c
        ...